 Right of First Refusal - Through a right of first refusal, it is Pisgah Valley Properties' intent to purchase the Independent Living Units from the Unit Owners through attrition until Pisgah Valley Properties owns all 72 Independent Living Units.
-As of the date of this report, Pisgah Valley Properties owns 64 Independent Living Units.
-Approximately one Independent Living Units is assumed to be purchased in 2024 and approximately seven Independent Living Units are assumed to be purchased in 2025 - 2028 (approximately 1.75 units per year), upon which all 72 Independent Living Units would be owned by Pisgah Valley Properties and operated by Pisgah Valley Center.
+As of the date of this report, Pisgah Valley Properties owns 67 Independent Living Units.
+One Independent Living Unit is assumed to be purchased in 2025.
+Two Independent Living Units are assumed to be purchased in 2026 and two Independent Living Units are assumed to be purchased in 2027, upon which all 72 Independent Living Units would be owned by Pisgah Valley Properties and operated by Pisgah Valley Center.